jacksheehy15/milestone-project-1/README.md

 Thank you to 2 fellow Code Institute slack members, Bim Williams for helping me understand Bootstrap further, and thank you to Bartek Makowski for giving me great feedback on my wireframes.

-A massive thank you to my mentor Seun Owinokoko for her knowlege, time and help when I needed it the most.
+A massive thank you to my mentor Seun Owonikoko for her knowlege, time and help when I needed it the most.